1 Hardware upgrades for cheap bedslingers¶

 Despite common belief you may not need to upgrade the actual hot-end, the standard one with just a better / longer nozzle should be up to the task of providing enough flow for ~200mm/s speeds with a 0.4mm nozzle, that may not hold true if you plan to use bigger nozzles.

-1.2 Better parts
+1.2 Better parts¶

-You can search for these parts on Aliexpress for lowest price, Amazon or Ebay according to shipping time.
+You can search for those parts on Aliexpress for lowest price, Amazon or Ebay according to shipping time.
 Disclaimer: I’m not affiliated with any store so I’ll just provide general descriptions and key words to search, when multiple sellers are available the one with more orders and activity time should be preferred.

-1.2.1 Extruders
+1.2.1 Extruders¶

-1.2.1.1 Small Step Motor for direct drive
+1.2.1.1 Small Step Motor for direct drive¶

 You don’t need to buy one.